In BJJ, You Either Win Or You Learn – What A Load Of…

 Let’s go deeper into this dreadful crutch that people now start to use even before their first-ever class.
 I’ve had people come into an intro class and use this BJJ quote straight off the bat.
 I hate to admit it but I did enjoy the look of surprise and shock on their faces when I unceremoniously disprove it and throw it into the bin.
 How come you’re expecting to train a martial art or combat sport, and plan on never losing in the process?

 In a world of excessive and completely unfounded political correctness, I am making a stand claiming that people are weak, and become weaker by the minute.
 What is so horrible about losing?
-Or, is that you’ve been raised on participation trophies as a child, and now have to face the cruel reality of someone choking you out as you feel powerless?
+Or, is it that you’ve been raised on participation trophies as a child, and now have to face the cruel reality of someone choking you out as you feel powerless?
 Welcome to the real world!
 That’s the point!
 And yeah, if you’re claiming that you either win or you learn in BJJ, I am calling you weak!

 You Either Win Or You Learn - The Ultimate ExcuseIndoctrinating kids with such a notion is something I’m not even going to touch upon.
-However, you can’t expect responsible adults if they haven’t been taught to deal with defeat early on.
-Even if it is only through video games.
+However, you can’t expect responsible adults if they haven’t been taught to deal with defeat early on even if it is only through video games.
 Just man (or women) up and face the fact that you will either win a match, or a roll, or an exchange in position sparring, or you’ll lose it.
 There’s no middle ground, no draws, and certainly no way of winning without the risk of losing.
 It just makes everything meaningless.

 Lose More